 Additional marketing claims available:

-- Sustainably produced squalane provides natural moisturization and anti-aging benefits while contributing to eco-responsible branding
+- Sustainably produced squalane provides moisturization and anti-aging benefits while contributing to eco-conscious branding

 - Vegetable glycerin and apple extract deliver superior hydration to the skin